-David E. Stutzman is Counsel to Seward & Kissel LLP and a member of the firm’s Trusts and Estates and Charitable Organizations Group.
+David E. Stutzman, a Fellow of the American College of Trust and Estate Counsel (ACTEC), is a partner in the firm’s Private Clients/Trusts and Estates Group.
 For over 30 years, David has specialized in complex estate, trust and charitable planning and administration for high-net-worth individuals and families.

 His clients are varied, ranging from hedge fund and private equity fund managers, executives and professionals, and family business and real estate owners, to inheritors, art collectors, artists, musicians and sports figures.
 He guides his clients through the estate, gift and generation-skipping transfer (GST) tax laws that impact them, their families and their estate and wealth transfer planning goals using sophisticated estate planning techniques, such as grantor retained annuity trusts (GRATs), transfers and installment sales to multigenerational (or GST exempt) trusts, limited liability companies and partnerships.
 David provides customized advice in setting up wills, revocable trusts, insurance and other irrevocable trusts, and related estate planning documentation, and counsels his philanthropic clients in creating and administering charitable split-interest trusts, and private grant-making and operating foundations.

 David advises foreign and domestic clients on the interplay of U.S. and foreign transfer taxes for individuals and families with interests in multiple jurisdictions, including Canada and Europe.
 He has spoken and written on the impact of changes in the laws affecting same-sex couples, and advises his LGBT clients on estate planning issues of concern to them.
 In addition, David counsels his clients on premarital and postmarital planning.